RSE-Sheffield/conda-environments-for-effective-and-reproducible-research/.github/setup-eventbrite.md

 ### Description

 > How can we undertake research work in a consistent and reproducible computing environment?
-> This is an intermediate course, teaching the use of Conda virtual environments for reproducible research envuironments
+> This is an intermediate course, teaching the use of Conda virtual environments for reproducible research environments
 > when using Python for research and data analysis.
 These skills are essential for collaborative research teams.
 > This event is for University of Sheffield researchers and research students only.
 Please register with an @shef.ac.uk
 > or @sheffield.ac.uk email address to ensure your ticket request is accepted.